Two Bodies in the Lab: Plot

 Booth and Brennan visit the home of the man Booth suspects of the murder of the college girl, Kevin Hollings.
-They find a knife with no nick on the blade, and a collection of thousands of keys.
-While Hollings refuses to talk, Brennan realizes that the keys could be what was used to gouge out the eyes of the victim, and orders a photo of each key to be taken to match with the markings on the skull, prior to their release.
+They find a knife with no nick on the blade and a collection of thousands of keys.
+While Hollings refuses to talk, Brennan realizes that the keys could be what was used to gouge out the eyes of the victim and orders a photo of each key to be taken prior to their release to match with the markings on the skull.

 Concerned for her safety, Booth accompanies Brennan home.
 Brennan, however seems surprised at Booth's assertion that he spend the night when he says that he'll sleep on the couch.
 After some mild objection from Brennan on the subject, the two seem to settle in and begin listening to music on Brennan's CD player.
-Booth appears taken aback at Brennan's wide array of jazz music saying that he thought "all that free form stuff might be a little too much for you".
-Brennan, however, asserts that she actually loves it and Booth seems surprised at her evident love of music.
-After that Booth finds a Foreigner CD and begins playing "Hot Blooded" and he begins to dance to it and after some coaxing, Brennan begins to dance with him.
+Booth appears taken aback at Brennan's wide array of jazz music, saying that he thought "all that free form stuff might be a little too much for you".
+Brennan, however, asserts that she actually loves it, and Booth seems surprised at her evident love of music.
+After that Booth finds a Foreigner CD and begins playing "Hot Blooded"; he begins to dance to it, and after some coaxing, Brennan begins to dance with him.
 This is seen by many fans as an early bonding moment in their partnership and is seen to contain certain romantic undertones.
-However, their joviality comes to an end when David calls to check up on Brennan and Brennan reveals that Booth is with her.
+However, their joviality comes to an end when David calls to check up on Brennan, and Brennan reveals that Booth is with her.
 After Brennan gets rid of David, Booth seems worried that David might have gotten the wrong impression and could believe that Booth being there was of a more social or even sexual nature than in actuality.
 Brennan dismisses his worries by saying that it wasn't a problem.
-Booth breaks the awkward silence that settles in by asking her if she has anything to drink and when Brennan goes to get it for him, he stops her saying that he's not her guest and goes to get it himself.
+Booth breaks the awkward silence that settles in by asking her if she has anything to drink, and when Brennan goes to get it for him, he stops her, saying that he's not her guest, and goes to get it himself.
 However, when he goes to get the drink from her refrigerator, it explodes, seriously injuring him.
-Bones grabs the blanket off her couch, and puts out the fire on his chest, saving him.
+Bones grabs the blanket off her couch and puts out the fire on his chest, saving him.
 After he is taken to the hospital, he assigns Kenton the job of protecting Brennan.
 The chemicals used in the explosion are identified as belonging to the company for which Hollings works.

 Dr. Jack Hodgins visits Booth to update him on the case.
-Together, they realize that Hollings was being framed, and that it must be someone from somewhere within the lab.
+Together, they realize that Hollings was being framed and that it must be someone from somewhere within the lab.
 Just as they realize this, Brennan is kidnapped by Kenton and taken to a warehouse.
-He ties her up, and prepares to kill her in an identical method to how Hollings killed his previous victims, in order to frame him (it is also implied that Kenton killed Hollings offscreen).
+He ties her up and prepares to kill her in an identical method to how Hollings killed his previous victims, in order to frame him.
+(It is also implied that Kenton killed Hollings offscreen.)